The EU Medical Device Regulation (MDR) was the most significant regulatory change in Europe in over 20 years.

-Manufactures will need to assign a PRRC with relevant experience in medical devices and regulatory affairs/quality management systems within their organisation.
-The PRRC will be responsible for ensuring the conformity of the device, technical documentation, post market surveillance and reporting obligations.
+Manufacturers will need to assign a PRRC with relevant experience in medical devices and regulatory affairs/quality management systems within their organisation.
+The PRRC will be responsible for ensuring the conformity of the device, technical documentation, post-market surveillance and reporting obligations.

 Authorised Representatives will also require a PRRC.

 Risk Management (Annex I) and Quality Management System (Annex IX)

 Manufacturers must establish a Risk Management system and ensure Risk Management and Risk Controls are applied throughout the life-cycle of the device.
 Risk Management is aligned to ISO 14971:2012.